tikhomirova-a/movies-project/README.md

 # MoviesProject

+You can view the latest deployed version [here](https://tikhomirova-a.github.io/movies-project/).

+---

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.1.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## Deploy project to gh-pages

+Run `npm run deploy` to build the project, create 404.html, commit and push the changes.

+*Why copying index.html to 404.html?
+Find more info [here](https://angular.io/guide/deployment#deploy-to-github-pages).*

 ## Code scaffolding